What is the Difference Between Position and Holding?

 • Long Position: Where you buy a stock expecting its price to rise.

-• Short Position: Where you sell a stock that you don’t own, expecting to buy it back at a more down price.
+• Short Position: Where you sell a stock that you don’t own, expecting to buy it back at a lower price.

 What is Holding?